Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Location: 565 Bergen Avenue

-Description: This piece features Maclaim’s signature hands and arms perfectly rendered and intertwining among one another at a towering height.
-The simplicity of holding hands is symbolic in it’s message of unity, strength, and love.
+Description: This piece features Maclaim’s signature hands and arms perfectly rendered and intertwining with one another at a towering height.
+The simplicity of holding hands is symbolic in its message of unity, strength, and love.
 Maclaim aims to unite communities, saying, “I have seen over 20 countries with the opportunity to leave my fingerprints in each one.
 There is no way I’ll let my life be filled with hate for anybody.
 As long as I can I’ll spread the idea of unity!
 We shall overcome.”
-Maclaim, like many other artists, use their platform to send encouraging messages to the world in hopes to inspire change.
+Maclaim, like many other artists, uses their platform to send encouraging messages to the world in hopes of inspiring change.

 Wendy at the Window